- Does the exam script exemption apply this year?

 - How does the exam script exemption apply this year - Does it mean that we don’t have to provide the teacher assessments/rank order information to students this year?

-Due to the coronavirus pandemic pupils will not be sitting exams this year.
-Instead, teachers will be conducting and submitting pupil assessments, which will be used to award grades.
+Due to the coronavirus pandemic pupils did not sit exams this year.
+Instead, teachers conducted and submitted pupil assessments, which will be used to award grades.
 The ICO has received a number of queries about whether the exam scripts exemption will still apply in these unusual circumstances.

 The answer is yes, the exam scripts exemption will still apply to the information used to award students’ grades.
 This means that you don’t have to provide a response to requests from students for information about their provisional grades, including the teacher assessments and/or rank orders, until after the results are published.

-If you receive a request from a student before the official results are announced then the exemption allows for longer response times.
+If you received a request from a student before the official results are announced then the exemption allows for longer response times.
 The timeframe for responding to these requests is either: